chizzletaz/BakeAndBinge/README.md

 ### **Requirements**
 1. A navbar and good navigation buttons.
 2. A responsive design.
-3. A homepage with all the recipes.
+3. A page with all the recipes.
 4. A search option to search the recipes.
 5. An option to filter by category.
 6. An option to subscribe to the newsletter.